top of page

 COLOURING IN: Healing, Improving, Empowering Tool for Performing Artists

-COLOURING IN as a simple activity that does not require any special ability even though it deals with colours and consequently their effect on our brain, mind and emotions – can help all performing artists fully develop their potentials and improve their performance.
+COLOURING IN is a simple activity that does not require any special ability.
+Although it involves colours and, consequently, their effect on the brain, mind, and emotions, it can help performing artists fully develop their potential and improve their performance.

 Attention to detail